 SPH-K 319 Physical Activity/Exercise Leadership (3 cr.)
-Recommended prerequisites: SPH-K 216 or SPH-I 119 and SPH-K 205 or ANAT-A 215.
-To apply the CDC/Physical Activity (PA) and ACSM exercise recommendations to fitness leadership experiences for apparently healthy populations of varying abilities.
+Recommended prerequisites: SPH-K 216 or SPH-I 119 and SPH-K 205 or ANAT-A 215 or ANAT-A 225 To apply the CDC/Physical Activity (PA) and ACSM exercise recommendations to fitness leadership experiences for apparently healthy populations of varying abilities.
 Create, present and evaluate fitness experiences utilizing a research-based approach to PA/Exercise leadership.